Johann Weyer: Name

 Weyer signed all his correspondence with "Johannes Wier" or occasionally with "Piscinarius".
 His parents and children carried the name "Wier" as well, and in 1884 his memorial in Germany was still named "Wierturm" rather than "Weyerturm".
-Nevertheless, since the 20th century the name "Johann Weyer" has become standard in German and English-language scholarship.
-The use of "Weyer" may stem from Carl Binz's 1896 monograph "Doctor Johann Weyer, ein rheinischer Arzt, der erste Bekämpfer des Hexenwahns", who in 1885 had already given a lecture "Wier oder Weyer?", in which he, apparently unaware of Weyer's Zeeland origin, claimed that Weyer zur deutchen Nation zählte and Wier was merely a Niederrheinische dialect pronunciation of Weyer.
+Nevertheless, since the 20th century the name "Johann Weyer" has become standard in German- and English-language scholarship.
+The use of "Weyer" may stem from Carl Binz's 1896 monograph Doctor Johann Weyer, ein rheinischer Arzt, der erste Bekämpfer des Hexenwahns ("Doctor Johann Weyer, a Rhenish physician, the first fighter against the witches-craze"), who in 1885 had already given the Wier oder Weyer? lecture (English: "Wier or Weyer?"), in which he, apparently unaware of Weyer's Zeeland origin, claimed that "Weyer belonged to the German nation" ("Weyer zur deutchen Nation zählte") and that Wier was merely a Low Rhenish dialectal pronunciation of Weyer.